eonist/eonist.github.io/_posts/_2021-06-08-Queing-tasks-in-swift.md

 - serialize operations on a given context.
 That happens naturally if you use a single thread, but NSOperationQueue also serializes its operations if you set **maxConcurrentOperationCount** to 1
 - Link: https://developer.apple.com/documentation/foundation/nsoperationqueue
 - If the operation does not fully respond to the application’s needs, an NSOperation subclass can be created to add the missing functionality.
+- use Operation because you’re dealing with a table view and, for performance and power consumption reasons, **you need the ability to cancel an operation for a specific image** if the user has scrolled that image off the screen.
+Even if the operations are on a background thread, if there are dozens of them waiting on the queue, **performance will still suffer.**

 ### Calls:
 - `addOperation`: Adds the specified operation to the receiver